top of page

 Lessons

 This information is presented for educational purposes only.
 It is not a substitute for informed medical advice or training.
 Do not use this information to diagnose or treat a health problem without consulting a qualified health or mental health care provider.
-If you or someone you know is suicidal or in emotional distress, contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or Live Online Chat.
-Trained crisis workers are available to talk 24 hours a day, 7 days a week.
-Your confidential and toll-free call goes to the nearest crisis center in the Lifeline national network.
-These centers provide crisis counseling and mental health referrals.
-You may also call 1-800-662-4357 to reach the National Helpline.
+If you or someone you know is suicidal or in emotional distress, contact the 988 Suicide and Crisis Lifeline by dialing or texting 988.
+The 988 Lifeline is a national network (available in several languages) of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24/7.
+Users may text 988 directly with HELP for English or AYUDA for Spanish.

 bottom of page